 The Norfolk Trading Standards food information regulations page on the Norfolk County Council website is the first place to go to for information about these requirements.

 The following sources are also useful for up to date information and may help you and your customers:

-- Free e-learning courses for caterers, enforcement officers and consumers about general labelling provisions and allergen labelling are available at: http://labellingtraining.food.gov.uk and http://allergytraining.food.gov.uk.
+- Free e-learning courses for caterers, enforcement officers and consumers about general labelling provisions and allergen labelling.

-- The Food Standards Agency has produced a leaflet for consumers to inform them of the changes and has produced guidance and materials to help food businesses promote, implement and comply with the new regulations.
+- The Food Standards Agency has information on its website for consumers about allergy and intolerance.
+It has also produced allergy guidance for industry to help food businesses promote, implement and comply with the regulations.